ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-schinazi-connect-udp-listen.md

 with the HTTP CONNECT method (see {{Section 9.3.6 of !HTTP=RFC9110}}), it allows proxying the majority of a Web Browser's HTTP traffic.
 However WebRTC {{WebRTC}}
-relies on ICE {{?ICE=RFC8445}} to provide connectivity between two Web browsers, and that relies on the ability to send and receive UDP packets to multiple hosts.
+relies on ICE {{?ICE=RFC8445}} to provide connectivity between two Web browsers, which relies on the ability to send and receive UDP packets to multiple hosts.
 While in theory it might be possible to accomplish this using multiple UDP proxying HTTP requests, HTTP semantics {{HTTP}} do not guarantee that distinct requests will be handled by the same server.
 This can lead